Apple IIc Plus: Three major new features

-The Apple IIc Plus had comprised three new features compared to the IIc.
-The first and most noticeable feature was the replacement of the 5.25-inch floppy drive with the new 3.5-inch drive.
-Besides offering nearly six times the storage capacity (800 KB), the new drive had a much faster seek time (three times faster) and button-activated motorized ejection.
-To accommodate the increased data flow of the new drive, specialized chip circuitry called the MIG, an acronym for "Magic Interface Glue", was designed and added to the motherboard along with a dedicated 2 KB static RAM buffer (the MIG chip is the only exception to there being no new technological developments present in the machine).
+The Apple IIc Plus adds three key features to the IIc.
+The most noticeable feature is the replacement of the 5.25-inch floppy drive with a 3.5-inch drive.
+Besides offering nearly six times the storage capacity (800 KB), the new drive has a much faster seek time (three times faster) and button-activated motorized ejection.
+To accommodate the increased data flow of the new drive, specialized chip circuitry called the MIG, an acronym for "Magic Interface Glue", was designed and added to the motherboard along with a dedicated 2 KB static RAM buffer.

-The second most important feature was a faster 65C02 processor.
+The second most important feature is a faster 65C02 processor.
 Running at 4 MHz, it made the computer faster than any other Apple II, including the IIGS.
-Apple licensed the Zip Chip Apple II accelerator from third-party developer Zip Technologies and added to the IIc Plus; instead of the all-in-one tall chip design, Apple engineers broke out the design into its core components and integrated them into the motherboard (a 4 MHz CPU, 8 KB of combined static RAM cache, and logic).
+Apple licensed the Zip Chip Apple II accelerator, from third-party developer Zip Technologies, for the IIc Plus.
+Instead of the all-in-one tall chip design, Apple engineers broke out the design into its core components and integrated them into the motherboard (a 4 MHz CPU, 8 KB of combined static RAM cache, and logic).
 Apple stated its performance as three times faster (3.3 times according to benchmarks) than any other 8-bit Apple II.
 The CPU acceleration was a last-minute feature addition, which in turn made the specialized circuitry for the use of a 3.5-inch drive unnecessary at full CPU speed as the machine was now fast enough to handle the data flow; that circuitry was left in place and put into operation nonetheless to support 1 MHz mode.
-By default the machine ran at 4 MHz, but holding down the 'ESC' key during a cold or warm boot disabled the acceleration so it could run at a standard 1 MHz operation — necessary for older software that depended on timing, especially games.
+By default the machine rus at 4 MHz, but holding down the 'ESC' key during a cold or warm boot disables the acceleration so it can run at a standard 1 MHz.
+This is necessary for older software that depends on timing, especially games.

-The third major change was the internalization of the power supply into the Apple IIc Plus's case, utilizing a new miniature design from Sony and replacing the previous "brick on a leash" external supply design.
+The third major change is the internalization of the power supply into the Apple IIc Plus's case, using a new miniature design from Sony and replacing the previous external power brick.